-A deeper set of tasks is linked to the standpoint reached through these investigations, arisen on the base of methods [delete: are] subjected to stricter demands; these problems involve a new kind of dealing with the problem of the infinite.
+A deeper set of tasks, linked to the standpoint reached through these investigations, arises on the basis of methods subjected to stricter demands; these problems involve a new way of dealing with the problem of the infinite.
 We will introduce these problems by considering axiomatics.

 The term 'axiomatic' is used partly in a wider, and partly a narrower sense.
-We call the development of a theory axiomatic in the widest sense of the word if the fundamental concepts and presuppositions as such are put on top and marked as such and the further content of the theory is logically derived from these with the help of definitions and proofs.
-In this sense the geometry of [sc here and throughout] EUCLID, the mechanics of NEWTON, and the thermodynamics of CLAUSIUS were axiomatically founded.
+We call the development of a theory axiomatic in the widest sense of the word, if the fundamental concepts and presuppositions as such are set out on top and marked as such, and the further content of the theory is logically derived from these with the help of definitions and proofs.
+In this sense the geometry of EUCLID, the mechanics of NEWTON, and the thermodynamics of CLAUSIUS were axiomatically founded.

 The axiomatic point of view was made more rigorous in HILBERT's "Foundations of Geometry".
-The greater rigor consists in the fact that in the axiomatic development of a theory one keeps of only that portion of the objective material of intuition from which the fundamental concepts of the theory are formed which is formulated as extraction in the axioms; abstracting, however, from all remaining content.
-Another factor in axiomatics in the narrowest sense coming along is the existential form.
-It serves to distinguish the axiomatic method from the constructive or genetic method of founding a theory.
-Whereas in the constructive method |the objects of a theory are introduced merely as a family [one has to obey the Gattung-Art (genus-species) distinction in German] of things (Brouwer and his school use the word "species" in this sense.); [omit: but] in an axiomatic theory one is concerned with a fixed system of things (or several such systems) which constitutes a previously delimited domain of subjects for all predicates from which the statements of the theory are constituted.
+The greater rigor consists in the fact that in the axiomatic development of a theory one keeps only that portion of the presentational subject matter, from which the fundamental concepts of the theory are formed, that is formulated as an extract in the axioms; one abstracts, however, from all remaining content.
+Another factor coming along in axiomatics in the narrowest sense is the existential form.
+It serves to distinguish the axiomatic method from the constructive or genetic method of founding a theory.1 Whereas in the constructive method $|^{2}$ the objects of a theory are introduced merely as a family of things,2 in an axiomatic theory one is concerned with a fixed system of things (or several such systems) which constitutes a previously delimited domain of subjects for all predicates from which the statement of the theory are constituted.